rferguson386/pub-quiz-game/README.md

 - __Username selector__

 The username selector allows users to choose a username, which is then referred to throughout the quiz, as they receive feedback on each answer, and in the final score feedback.
+There is a validation function in the quiz code checking the user has not entered a blank username, or one that contains numeric characters.
+If the validation fails, the user is prompted to re-enter their name via an alert message.

 ![Username selector](https://github.com/rferguson386/pub-quiz-game/blob/main/assets/images/readme/username-selector.png)